mementum/cpp17-iterating-problems/src/en/0007-preface.md

 On the bright side, *HackerRank* does not lock the editor for this *C++20* label.
 It does in some, not all, instances of problems for previous versions.
 This is something I could use to my advantage to provide complete solutions, rather than solving the problem by filling out just one method.

-This gave me an idea, that later lead to this book/blog/static site, call-it-x if you wish.
+This gave me an idea, that later led to this book/blog/static site, call-it-x if you wish.
 I could rethink the problems and address them as something much bigger, forcing myself along the way to work with as many features of *C++17* as possible.
 And as it usually happens in life, one idea led to the next: solve the challenges using iterators as much as possible.

 The *STL* (Standard Template Library) was already a thing when I had my first contact with *C++*, even if *C++98* was yet to be conceived.
-Back then, I hit a wall when I first tried to love iterators, until one day something made *"click"* and the idea seemed simply but incredibly brilliant.
+Back then, I hit a wall when I first tried to love iterators, until one day something made *"click"* and the idea seemed simple but incredibly brilliant.
 Hence the thought of solving everything now with iterators, even a simple *"Hello, World!"* challenge.

 ## The Chapters and Their Content